 Personal information held by legalsuper can be accessed by or may be released to:

-• legalsuper’s administration software providers who undertakes a number of functions on behalf of legalsuper requiring direct access to member data
+• legalsuper’s administration software providers who undertake a number of functions on behalf of legalsuper requiring direct access to your data;

-• the mailing house used to distribute communication material to members
+• the mailing house used to distribute communication material to you;

-• medical practitioners/ insurance underwriters and others requested by the Trustee to assist in the processing of a disablement claim by a member for the purposes of performing their roles in relation to legalsuper.
+• medical practitioners and others requested by legalsuper to assist in the processing of a disablement claim by a member for the purposes of performing their roles in relation to legalsuper; and

 The following identification and security measures are applied to any enquiries which would require the release of personal information:

-• Telephone Enquiry (member): The member’s identity will need to be confirmed by correct answer to a number of questions: eg. Date of Birth, Address, Employer or Date of Commencement with employer.
+• Telephone Enquiry: Your identity will need to be confirmed by correct answer to a number of questions: e.g. Date of Birth, Address, Employer or Date of Commencement with employer.

-• Written enquiry (member): Response is made to the address provided.
+• Written enquiry: Response is made to you at the address you have provided.

-Third party accountants, financial planners, powers of attorney and legal representatives must all be authorised by the member (in writing) to receive member information.
+You may appoint an agent to act on our behalf or to receive information about your benefits.
+Any agent including accountants, financial planners, powers of attorney and legal representatives must all be authorised by you (in writing) to receive your information.

 Access to information is also provided to other entities as required by law.
 These instances are described below:

-• to Government regulators, such as the Australian Prudential Regulation Authority (APRA) and the Australian Insurance and Investments Commission (ASIC);
+• to Government regulators, such as the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC);

 • as required by a court order;

-The personal information held by legalsuper will not be released in any other circumstances unless the law permits it or the member’s written permission is obtained.
+The personal information held by legalsuper will not be released in any other circumstances unless the law permits it or your written permission is obtained.

 Information will not be disclosed if it is: